carlos-urena/cocoglut/readme.txt

 ** test

    C/C++ source for a simple test program.
+   (includes a makefile for running the test).